danielsaidi/Sheeeeeeeeet/README.md

 The `from` view will only be used if the action sheet it presented in a popover.

+### Domain-specific action sheets

+When you use `Sheeeeeeeeet` in your apps, you may want the items to represent an app domain-specific type, e.g. a `Movie`, or an app-specific list options.
+Since the item value is of `Any` type, you can use any type or enum as value.

 ### Specifying items after initialization